How we protect children and young people

 The Local Authority has a duty under the Children Act 1989 to make enquiries about any child where there are concerns for their welfare and safety.
 If you find yourself part of such an enquiry, this page tells you what to expect.
 If you have any questions please do not hesitate to ask the Social Worker.

-Children's Social Work is 4 area teams based at the Denton Centre, Acre Street, Denton M34 2BW.
+Children's Social Work is a duty team and 3 4-area teams based at the Denton Centre, Acre Street, Denton M34 2BW.
 The teams are made up of Registered Social Workers and Support Workers.
 We are part of Communities, Children, Adults, Health.

 We have a duty under the Children Act 1989 to safeguard and protect children who are suffering or may be suffering from abuse.
 This may be physical, sexual, emotional or as a result of neglect.